Alalalalaki/jpstat/README.md

 ## estat API

-estat is the official statistics site in Japan.
+[estat](https://www.e-stat.go.jp/) is the official site for government statistics in Japan.
 Its api service offers data of over 250+ statistics in Japan.
 You need to register an api key to access to the statistics.

 ### Functions